History of Birmingham: Railways arrive

 Railways arrived in Birmingham in 1837 with the opening of the Grand Junction Railway which linked Birmingham with Manchester and Liverpool.
 The following year the London and Birmingham Railway opened, linking to the capital.
 This was soon followed by the Birmingham and Derby Junction Railway and the Birmingham and Gloucester Railway.

 These all initially had separate stations around Curzon Street.
 However, in the 1840s, these early railway companies had merged to become the London and North Western Railway and the Midland Railway respectively.
 The two companies jointly constructed Birmingham New Street which was opened in 1854, and Birmingham became a central hub of the British railway system.

 In 1852, the Great Western Railway (GWR) arrived in Birmingham, and opened their own station in central Birmingham, Birmingham Snow Hill.
 The GWR line linked the city with Oxford and London Paddington.

 Political reform

-Also in the 1830s, due to its growing size and importance, Birmingham was granted Parliamentary representation by the Reform Act of 1832.
+Also in the 1830s, due to its growing size and importance, Birmingham was granted parliamentary representation by the Reform Act 1832.
 The new Birmingham constituency was created with two MPs representing it.
 Thomas Attwood and Joshua Scholefield both Liberals, were elected as Birmingham's first MP's.

 In 1838, local government reform meant that Birmingham was one of the first new towns to be incorporated as a municipal borough by the Municipal Corporations Act 1835.
 This allowed Birmingham to have its first elected town council.
 The council initially worked alongside the existing Street Commissioners, until they were wound up in 1851.